 Urbino rapidly lost importance and entered a period of decadence.
 The popes focused their attention on Rome and little money was spent elsewhere, unless the Pope had a special reason for doing so.

 In November 1700, Cardinal Giovan Francesco Albani, who was born at Urbino from a family of Albanian descent, was elected Pope and called himself Pope Clement XI.
-For Urbino the election was like winning a lottery as the Pope and his family tried to reverse the decline of the town.
+For Urbino the election was like winning a lottery because the Pope and his relatives tried to reverse the decline of the town.

 (left) Palazzo Albani; (centre) coat of arms of Pope Alexander VIII; (right) interior decorated with the heraldic symbols of the Albani